near/pagoda-docs/docs/alerts/webhooks.md

 sidebar_label: "Webhooks Example"
 ---

-# Turn on the (Hue) lights with NEAR NFTs & the Pagoda Console
+# Turn on the (Hue) lights with NEAR NFTs and Pagoda Alerts & Triggers

 ## Overview